THANK YOU ALL FOR THE LOVE AND SUPPORT AROUND THE GLOBE! WE ARE ALMOST THERE TO THE $10,000 MARK!

-Hello, my name is Kendall Rae and I'm the youngest certified farmer in the state of Georgia.
+Hello, my name is Kendall Rae Johnson and I'm "The Youngest Certified Farmer In The State of Georgia at 6".
 I love my garden and the friends I meet in the garden.
-My favorite vegetable and produce I'm certified in are carrots and they are delicious.
-I have been growing food since 2019 with my dad and we grow together.
-My goal is to produce more produce in my community, create a market for kids and manage a monthly kids garden club where we can all learn to grow in the dirt and create a product for kids by a kid straight from my garden.
+My favorite vegetable and produce to grow are carrots and they are delicious.
+I have been growing food since 2019.
+My dad and I, we grow our food together.
+My goal is to meet new friends, make new things and inspire other kids.

-For me to accomplish my garden dreams and goals I need a little help from you.
+For me to accomplish my farm dreams and goals I need a little help from you.
 Here are some of my needs to become more successful.

-Thank you in advance for believing in my garden business dreams and goals.
+Thank you in advance for believing in my farm and agriculture business of big dreams and goals.

 Kendall Rae Johnson, Georgia’s youngest farmer, is a 6 year old, born and raised in Atlanta, Georgia.
 Kendall Rae, as she is known by most, has been playing in the dirt since she was 3 years old.
 She was inspired by the teachings of her great grandmother Laura "Kate" Williams.
 Although Kendall Rae doesn’t quite remember her great-grand, she remembers hearing her saying, "Don't throw my collard green stems away, put them back in the dirt."
 That’s when it all started…on a small, but mighty little patio pouch with Grandma.
 This tranquil and comforting place was where they planted seeds of cucumbers, peppers tomatoes and broken collard green stems.
 Kendall was fascinated by what was once tiny seeds or stems now had grown into a beautiful garden with colorful vegetables ready to be eaten by the family.